 A metrics dashboard, which provides Councillors with an overview of consenting and compliance activity and progress of several service measures, is presented to the Regulation Hearing Committee every 2-3 months.

-If you are aware of an environmental incident that seems time critical, please call our incident line on 0800 765 588 (24 hours), or report it using the Snap Send Solve app from your mobile phone.
+If you are aware of an environmental incident that seems time critical, please call our incident line on 0800 765 588 (24 hours).
+For a non-urgent issue report it via the report it form.